makersacademy/takeaway-challenge/README.md

  => 1
 2.3.1 :006 > order.add_to_order("Coleslaws", 1)
 RuntimeError: This item is not on the menu
-	from /Users/laurawilson/MakersAcademy/Projects/takeaway-challenge/lib/menu.rb:20:in `check_menu'
-	from /Users/laurawilson/MakersAcademy/Projects/takeaway-challenge/lib/takeaway.rb:18:in `add_to_order'
-	from (irb):6
-	from /Users/laurawilson/.rvm/rubies/ruby-2.3.1/bin/irb:11:in `<main>'
 2.3.1 :007 > order.add_to_order("Coleslaw", 1)
  => 1
 2.3.1 :008 > order.review_order